KislyjKisel/Raylib.lean/README.md

   By default uses (ordered by priority) `LEAN_CC`, the compiler provided by Lean toolchain or `cc`.
 * `cflags`: additional flags passed to the native code compiler.
 * `lflags`: additional flags used to link examples.
+* `extraCmakeArgs`: additional arguments passed to cmake when building submodule.
 * `cmdout`: if present, print output of commands used when building submodule.
 * `fork`: use raylib's [fork](https://github.com/KislyjKisel/raylib) that provides features used by implementations of some functions (notably audio callbacks) and some more.